-Twenty-five miles southeast of O‘ahu—and 8 miles across the Pailolo Channel from Maui—lies an island like no other in the Hawaiian chain.
-Best described as 100 percent natural, MOLOKA‘I is a glimpse into a simpler time in Hawai‘i.
+Twenty-five miles southeast of O‘ahu — and 8 miles across the Pailolo Channel from Maui — lies an island like no other in the Hawaiian chain.
+MOLOKA‘I is a glimpse into a simpler time in Hawai‘i.

 There are no traffic lights, no buildings taller than the palm trees, no shopping malls, no crowds, no rush.
-Moloka‘i, in fact, is the only major Hawaiian island without an 18-hole golf course.
-There is a laidback, nine-hole course that, like everything else on the island, signals its low-key approach to tourism.
+Moloka‘i, in fact, is the only major isle in the Hawaiian Island chain without an 18-hole golf course.
+There is a laid-back, nine-hole course that, like everything else on the island, signals its low-key approach to tourism.